What is the History of Influenza Vaccine Use in America?

 Between 1999 and 2010, the ACIP annual recommendations for the seasonal flu vaccine quickly expanded to include more and more target populations.
 Infants and children, aged 6 months to 23 months, were added in 2004.41 The presence of thimerosal, a mercury-containing preservative present in all multi-vial flu vaccine vials, was discussed by ACIP due to a 1999 recommendation which called for its removal from all vaccines routinely administered to children.42 In 2004, however, the CDC stated that, “the benefits of influenza vaccination outweigh the theoretical risk, if any, for thimerosal exposure through vaccination,” and there was no recommendation made for infants, children or even pregnant women to receive a thimerosal-free influenza vaccine.43

 By 2010, ACIP voted to recommend that every person six months and older, including pregnant women at any stage of pregnancy, receive an annual flu shot.
 The only contraindications were for persons with a history of hypersensitivity or anaphylaxis to eggs or any other influenza vaccine ingredient, or history of Guillain-Barre Syndrome (GBS).44

 In 2011, however, the CDC began recommending that individuals who had previously developed hives following exposure to eggs receive the influenza vaccine 45 and by 2016, egg allergies were no longer considered a contraindication to receiving a flu vaccine.46

 Currently a severe allergy to a vaccine component or history of a life threatening allergic reaction to a previous flu shot are the only CDC approved official contraindications (medical reasons for not getting vaccinated) to receiving influenza vaccine.
 A history of GBS within 6 weeks of a previous flu vaccine, a severe egg allergy (i.e. respiratory distress, recurrent vomiting, angioedema, lightheadedness, treatment with epinephrine) or “moderate or severe acute illness with or without a fever,” are now only considered precautions to vaccination.
-According to the CDC, vaccination should be deferred in the presence of a precaution, but persons may receive the vaccine if the benefit of vaccination is believed to outweigh the risk.47
+According to the CDC, individuals with a history of severe egg allergies can receive a flu vaccine from medical personnel who are able to recognize and treat severe allergic reactions.47